tdhock/tdhock.github.io/_posts/2024-06-25-application.md

   figure.
 If you have not ever used code to make figures, please read [Chapter 2 of the Animint2 Manual](https://rcdata.nau.edu/genomic-ml/animint2-manual/Ch02-ggplot2.html), and use one of the exercises to satisfy this application requirement.
+  Best would be to write a whole paragraph about your figure, like we do in research papers:
+  * Setting: start by explaining what your goal is: what are you trying to understand by making a figure?
+  * Hypothesis/expectation: before making the figure based on the real data, what did you expect to see in the figure, and how does that relate to your goal?
+  * Interpretation: what can you actually see in your figure, and how does that relate to your goal?
+Is the result that you see based on the real data consistent with the hypothesis that you expected?
+  * Conclusion: last sentence of paragraph should summarize what new understanding you have as a result of this figure

-Last updated 25 June 2024.
+Last updated 6 Aug 2024.